 The main difference between using EQ pedals on stage and using EQ in the studio is that the latter usually consists of DAWs and plugins.
 The principles remain the same, but mixing songs within your Digital Audio Workspace gives you more accuracy and freedom.

 There are a number of brilliant EQ plugins available, some free and some for a cost.
 In all honesty, you can simply use the EQ that comes with your preferred DAW, as they all do the same thing.
-The more high-end options usually have more advanced graphics and presets, but if you spend some time learning and experimenting with EQ you can get the same results from a more basic option.
+The more high-end options usually have more advanced graphics and preset, but if you spend some time learning and experimenting with EQ you can get the same results from a more basic option.

 Using your EQ pedal in the studio might be a good idea if you want to preserve and replicate your exact live tone when recording.
 The chances are your EQ pedal settings which stay pretty consistent once you decide on the right sound, so using the pedal to record will get you closer to the sound your guitar produces on stage.